hellloxiaotian/hellloxiaotian.github.io/index.md

 ## News (消息)
+- **2026-05-01:** A paper from the research group was accepted to ICML (CCF-A).
+- **2026-05-01:** A paper from the research group was accepted to IJCAI (top conference).
+- **2026-04-17:** Master's student Jingyuan Xie from the research group had a paper accepted by IEEE TIP (CCF-A/Chinese Academy of Sciences Zone 1).
+- **2026-04-14:** Sophomore undergraduate students Yukun Ma, Yansong Wang, and Kairui Feng from the research group had a paper accepted by a CVPR Workshop.
+- **2026-03-16:** A paper from the research group was accepted by IEEE Internet of Things Journal (Chinese Academy of Sciences Zone 1, SCI-IF: 8.9).
+- **2026-03-16:** A paper from the research group was accepted by Pattern Recognition (Chinese Academy of Sciences Zone 1, SCI-IF: 7.3).
+- **2026-03-15:** A paper from the research group was accepted by ACM TASS (CCF-B).
 - **2026-03:** A paper from the research group was accepted by IEEE TGRS (SCI-IF: 8.6, a Chinese Academy of Sciences Zone 1 journal).
 - **2026-03:** A paper from the research group was accepted by an SCI-indexed journal.
 - **2026-02:** I was appointed as an Associate Editor of IEEE TCE.